Multi-scenario workflows (workflow

 The same precursor scenario can be used as the basis for multiple target scenarios.

-A workflow is ‘run’ starting with the earliest precursor scenario, ending with 1-to-many target scenarios.
+starting with the earliest precursor scenario, ending with 1 or many target scenarios.

-The implementation is based on the observation that these form a graph (DAG) of nodes (scenarios) and edges (steps), in the same way that message_ix.reporting
+The implementation is based on the observation that these form a graph (specifically, a directed, acyclic graph, or DAG) of nodes (= scenarios) and edges (= steps), in the same way that message_ix.report

 calculations do; and so the dask